I’m quite touched that Gary Sandy read this post and shared it on his Facebook page.

 I’m so glad Shout Factory was able to get through the majority of the show’s music licensing issues (after all, it takes place at a radio station that plays music throughout the series) to put out the complete series DVD box set.

-I’m also delighted that “WKRP In Cincinnati” still lives on in re-runs on MeTV.
+I’m also delighted that “WKRP In Cincinnati” sporadically lives on in re-runs on MeTV.

-As for Gary Sandy, I’m pleased to see he is still active on Facebook and has had a successful career in theatrical productions.
+As for Gary Sandy, I’m pleased to see he’s still active on Facebook (and truly appreciate his post about this article), and that he’s had a long, successful career in theatrical productions.
 I for one would still welcome a television comeback.
-He did such a splendid job as Andy Travis, turning him into the unforgettable character that he was and making audiences a believer in his cause…just like a true workplace leader would.
+He did such a splendid job as Andy Travis, turning him into the unforgettable character that he was, and making audiences a believer in his cause…just like a true workplace leader.

 Why Not You?